Ten Steps to Smartphone Security for Apple iOS

 Smartphones continue to grow in popularity and are now as powerful and functional as many computers.
 It is important to protect your smartphone just like you protect your computer to avoid growing mobile cyber threats.
 Mobile security tips can help you reduce the risk of exposure to mobile security threats.
 Please note that these security tips reflect the latest software updates as of December 2012 and may not be accurate for previous versions:

-- Understand app permissions before accepting them.
+Understand app permissions before accepting them.
 You should be cautious about granting applications access to personal information on your phone or otherwise letting the application have access to perform functions on your phone.
-Make sure to also check the privacy settings for each app before installing.